1-877-929-7245

 • Breakfast

-Two scenic rail journeys await us today, beginning with the Bergen Railway.
-Leaving Bergen, our train climbs into the craggy mountains, travelling alongside deep fjords and through tunnels hewn out of solid rock, before arriving in remote Myrdal - 2,840 feet above sea level.
+Two scenic rail journeys await today, beginning with the Bergen Railway.
+Leaving Bergen, the train climbs into the craggy mountains, traveling alongside deep fjords and through tunnels hewn out of solid rock before arriving in remote Myrdal - 2,840 feet above sea level.

 In Myrdal, we board the famous Flåm Railway for an unforgettable ride along one of the steepest lines in the world.
 As we descend to the fjord-side village of Flåm for the night, tucked away in the innermost corner of Aurlandsfjord, our train negotiates horseshoe curves, twists, turns and 20 tunnels.
-Along this dramatic route we are treated to a moving picture of rushing rivers, tumbling waterfalls and snow-capped mountains passing by our window.
+Along this dramatic route, you can look out at rivers, waterfalls and snow-capped mountains passing by our window.

 Includes